RayHightower/rayhightower.github.com/source/_posts/2013-04-20-ack-written-perl-useful-with-ruby.markdown

 Here's a more detailed version of the steps:

-# If you don't have one already, create `~/bin/` as a subdirectory of your home directory.
+1. If you don't have one already, create `~/bin/` as a subdirectory of your home directory.
-# Grab a the single-file copy of Ack from [http://beyondgrep.com/ ](http://beyondgrep.com/)
+2. Grab a the single-file copy of Ack from [http://beyondgrep.com/ ](http://beyondgrep.com/)
-# Drop the single-file copy of Ack into a file called `~/bin/ack`
+3. Drop the single-file copy of Ack into a file called `~/bin/ack`
-# Make sure that `$HOME/bin` appears at the beginning of your `$PATH` environmental variable.
+4. Make sure that `$HOME/bin` appears at the beginning of your `$PATH` environmental variable.

-As of this writing, you should be running Ack v2.0.
+At this point you should be running Ack v2.0 or later.
 To verify:

 ```bash
 ~/bin$ ack --version